Stop Saying “I Will Never Lose Weight” and Try This Instead

 Identify Why You’re Not Losing Weight

 Sometimes, losing weight is more complex than you may initially think.
-It’s common for people to question “Why do I look fatter after working out” because although you might think you’re doing all the right things so far – like going to an eating coach, exercising, and making healthy food choices, sometimes our mindset can derail our entire weight loss journey.
+It’s common for people often ponder why they appear fatter after working out because although you might think you’re doing all the right things so far – like going to an eating coach, exercising, and making healthy food choices, sometimes our mindset can derail our entire weight loss journey.
 A few days of healthy eating can be completely derailed by binging on unhealthy foods, being sedentary, and having a negative mindset.

 You might be trying too many fad diets and quick fixes that are not sustainable in the long term.
-Although you may wonder “is jello good for weight loss?”, you need to find a consistently-healthy eating plan for the rest of your life and jello isn’t all too healthy.
+Although you might question whether “jello good for weight loss,” it’s essential to adopt a consistently healthy eating plan for lifelong wellness, and jello isn’t particularly nutritious.

 Sometimes, underlying issues can be the reason behind why you can need lose weight.
 Certain conditions, such as binge eating or excess alcohol consumption can actually lead to metabolism issues, which can completely derail your weight loss journey.
 Other times, we find that a sedentary lifestyle that may be brought on by depression is the reason why you can’t lose weight.